dgraph-io/dgraph/wiki/content/deploy/index.md

 {{% notice "tip" %}}If you're generating encrypted private keys with `openssl`, be sure to specify encryption algorithm explicitly (like `-aes256`).
 This will force `openssl` to include `DEK-Info` header in private key, which is required to decrypt the key by Dgraph.
 When default encryption is used, `openssl` doesn't write that header and key can't be decrypted.{{% /notice %}}

-### Self-signed certificates
+### Dgraph Certificate Management Tool

-The `dgraph cert` program creates and manages self-signed certificates using a generated Dgraph Root CA. The _cert_ command simplifies certificate management for you.
+The `dgraph cert` program creates and manages CA-signed certificates and private keys using a generated Dgraph Root CA. The `dgraph cert` command simplifies certificate management for you.

 ```sh
 # To see the available flags.